 12. Save Money And Book Adventures – There is No Tipping in China

-For those of you used to travelling in cultures where tipping is a requirement, you’ll be pleased that it’s not in China.
+For those of you used to traveling in cultures where tipping is a requirement, you’ll be pleased that it’s not in China.
 Sure you’ll want to hand over a few yuan if you get great service and if you’re in a high-end establishment, but generally tipping is not required.

 And that’s great for you as a traveller!
 So delay no longer and check out some of the adventure’s you can book yourself on in China.